Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 Why do you need it?
 GitHub has a 100MB file size limit for regular files.
 Git LFS solves this problem by providing a way to version large files.

 Instead of storing these large files directly in your Git repository, Git LFS stores lightweight references and keeps the actual files on a separate server.
 This makes your repository more manageable and ensures smooth collaboration when working with large files.

+> [!NOTE]
+> ### Git LFS Storage Management
+> During the project development, I encountered storage limitations with Git LFS's 1GB free tier.
+While there were alternatives available to reduce file sizes, such as removing unnecessary large files or using external storage, time constraints led me to purchase additional data packs.
+This ensured uninterrupted project progress and maintained the integrity of our version control system.
+>
+> For those interested in upgrading Git LFS storage, detailed instructions can be found in the [GitHub Documentation](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-git-large-file-storage/upgrading-git-large-file-storage).
+>
+> Alternative storage management strategies include:
+> - Remove unnecessary large files from Git history.
+> - Store large files elsewhere (like cloud storage) and add them to `.gitignore`.
+> - Clean up old LFS objects you no longer need.

 ### Prerequisites